cloud-native-toolkit/ansible-aws-infra-openshift/README.md

  The [AWS-CLI-cmds readme](AWS-CLI-cmds.md) document contains the key AWS CLI commands that would be utilized for a build.
 These could be included in an Ansible playbook.
 Per above, investigating if it is easier to use Ansible command line calls to aws cli or aws modules.

+ [Architectural Decisions](ADs.md) document the design decisions made and the rationale for each decision.

+ [RAID Log](RAID_Log.md) documents the risks, issues, assumptions and dependencies in the design.

  The architectural overview of the environment is as follows:

 ![Architecture Overview](./static/FS-Cloud-on-AWS.png)